idianal/personal-site/posts/2022/course-review-computer-networks.md

 {% include omscs-header.njk %}

-### CS 6250: Computer Networks

 #### Overview

-CS 6250 is a broad exploration of modern and traditional internet architecture.
+CS6250 is a broad exploration of modern and traditional internet architecture.
 It is light on prerequisites, making it an ideal first course to take in the OMSCS program.
-CS 6250 deepens student knowledge on many internet-related technologies used in software development and computer science.
+CS6250 deepens student knowledge on many internet-related technologies used in software development and computer science.

 Topics covered in the course include internet history and architecture, protocols and technologies used, router design, software-defined networking, internet security, and internet applications.